SetProtocol/STIPS/STIPS/STIP-009.md

 3. A DelegatedManager is deployed with the DelegatedManagerFactory as the temporary `owner` until after initialization
     - If assets are defined, constructor param *useAssetAllowlist* is set to true, false otherwise.

+4. The DelegatedManager is added to ManagerCore by the Factory

-4. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state
+5. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state

 ### DelegatedManagerFactory.initialize()